unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/first-steps/first-application.md

 -   Google Web Toolkit (GWT) 2.2 and 2.3
 -   Android 2.1, 2.2, 2.3.3, 3.0

 GAE doesn't support HTTP chunked encoding, therefore serialized object can't be sent (via POST or PUT) to a GAE server.
 In Restlet Framework version 2.1 M4 we have a workaround available that buffers the HTTP entity to prevent chunk encoding.
-To use it, call the ClientResource\#setRequestEntityBuffering(boolean) method with a "true" value.
+To use it, call the ClientResource.setRequestEntityBuffering(boolean) method with a "true" value.
 Note that this workaround isn't required for the GWT edition.

 <a name="scenario"/>

 ## Scenario

 The server application is hosted on the Google App Engine (GAE) platform.
 For the sake of simplicity it serves only one resource named "contact", with the following characteristics:

 -   its relative URI is "/contacts/123"
 -   it supports the GET, PUT and DELETE methods.